Trump blasts Dem impeachment push as a 'coup,' claims it is 'intended to take away the power of the people'

 CLICK HERE FOR THE ALL-NEW FOXBUSINESS.COM

-There has been a war of words on Twitter between the Trump administration and House Democrats regarding impeachment, including from Rep. Maxine Waters, D-Calif., who insisted earlier on Tuesday that Trump should be placed in "solitary confinement."
+Trump and certain House Democrats have been in a war of words on Twitter over impeachment and the whistleblower investigation.
+Most notably, Rep. Maxine Waters, D-Calif., insisted earlier on Tuesday that Trump should be placed in "solitary confinement."

 "I'm calling on the GOP to stop Trump's filthy talk of whistleblowers being spies & using mob language implying they should be killed," Waters tweeted.
 "Impeachment is not good enough for Trump.
 He needs to be imprisoned & placed in solitary confinement.
 But for now, impeachment is the imperative."